derilous/covergo-script/covergo-script/README.md

 Install the required dependencies using yarn

-Execute the tests using the provided test runner command: yarn cypress open
+Execute the tests using the provided test runner command: `yarn test`

 Configure Cypress upon first start and select `run all tests` in the e2e window.